Best Donuts in Atlanta

 Duck Donuts

-Straight out of the Outer Banks (the location, not the cheesy Netflix show), Duck Donuts is a welcome addition to the donut scene.
-Their donuts are a more old-fashioned and crunchy donut, and they do great work with the toppings and other add-ons to the bare treats.
+Straight out of the Outer Banks (the location, not the cheesy Netflix show), Duck Donuts has many locations, with a welcome addition to the donut scene.
+Their donuts are more old-fashioned and crunchy, featuring amazing toppings and other add-ons to the bare treats.

-My personal favorite was the Blueberry Pancake (top row, middle), which has blueberry icing and a maple drizzle, topped with powdered sugar.
+A personal favorite is the Blueberry Pancake, which has blueberry icing and a maple drizzle, topped with powdered sugar.
 As you would hope, it tastes like a fresh stack of blueberry pancakes drenched in maple syrup.
-Other winners were the Maple Bacon (bottom left), with a MAPLE glaze and pieces of…you guessed it…BACON, and the Bare, which is a good control item that lets the donut speak for itself!
+Other winners were the Maple Bacon, with a MAPLE glaze and pieces of…you guessed it…BACON, and the Bare, which is a good control item that lets the donut speak for itself!

 Five Daughters Bakery

-While Five Daughters began in Franklin, Tennessee, the locations at Ponce City Market and in West Midtown have become local favorites.
+While Five Daughters began in Franklin, Tennessee, the locations at Ponce City Market, West Midtown and Avalon in Alpharetta have become local favorites.
 Their signature item is the 100 Layer Donut, a combination of a croissant and a donut.
 Repeat: a croissant AND a donut.
 It’s crunchy like a fresh donut but flaky and melt-in-your-mouth like a croissant.
 This juxtaposition leads to a perfect bite.

-Less is more with the Purist, a simple 100 Layer Donut dipped in a vanilla glaze.
+Less is more with the Pursuit, a simple 100 Layer Donut dipped in a vanilla glaze (top left).
 If this is your first foray into Five Daughters, this is your perfect order.
 But if you’re feeling adventurous…

-Bacon had itself quite a moment in the 2010s, being used in all kinds of things besides the usual breakfast sandwiches and WaHo All Star Specials.
-Its overexposure has mostly subsided, but the King Kong donut (top row, middle) is a perfect example of bacon being used just right.
+Bacon had quite a moment in the 2010s, being used in all kinds of things besides the usual breakfast sandwiches and WaHo All-Star Specials.
+Its overexposure has mostly subsided, but the King Kong donut (bottom left) is a perfect example of bacon being used just right.
 This donut is rolled in sugar, infused with vanilla buttercream, and topped with a maple glaze and candied bacon pieces.
-It has every taste and texture you could possibly imagine, and they combine spectacularly.
+It has every taste and texture you could imagine, and they combine spectacularly.

 A HEROic sight